uic-library/Tableau-Advanced/index.md

 -------------------------------------------
-To get a intermediate understanding of data visualization, getting audience familiarized with tableau platform and creating charts, dashboards and story in tableau.
+To get a advanced understanding of data visualization, getting audience familiarized with tableau platform and creating relationships, performing calulations and advanced charts in tableau.

 ## Workshop goals
-- To get familiarise with Tableau at an intermediate level.
+- To get familiarise with Tableau at an advanced level.
-- To get accustomed with Tableau Desktop and create dashboards.
+- To get accustomed with Tableau Desktop and creating relationships,performing calulations and advanced charts in tableau.

 <br>
 > ## Pre-requisites